thinkswan/facebook-comments-for-wordpress/readme.txt

 == Upgrade Notice ==

 = 2.1.1 =
 This update replaces all file_get_contents() instances with cURL calls.
 This should bring the plugin back to a healthy state for everyone who doesn't have file fetching by URL enabled on their web server (which was a surprising number of people).
+Combined comment counts now work when the comments are included manually as well.

 = 2.1 =
 This update fixes a bug that caused the plugin to break in Firefox, as well as a bug that caused the comments to be included multiple times on some themes.
 It also removes the width as a percentage feature because it crippled the plugin for nearly everyone.